The 100 Largest Self Storage Companies in the U.S.: Who Owns the Market?

 Top areas of operation: Texas, Florida, California, Georgia, New Jersey

-Two decades after joining the New York Stock Exchange, Extra Space Storage has firmly secured its spot as the second-largest self storage operator in the U.S., with nearly 170 million rentable square feet.
-Its impressive portfolio spans almost 2,300 facilities, representing 8.6% of the national self storage inventory.
+Two decades after joining the New York Stock Exchange, Extra Space Storage has firmly secured its spot as the second-largest self storage operator in the U.S., with more than 170 million rentable square feet.
+Its impressive portfolio spans over 2,300 facilities, representing 8.6% of the national self storage inventory.

 In 2023, the company solidified its standing through a major merger with Life Storage, a move that not only expanded its reach but also helped Life Storage fend off a takeover bid from Public Storage.

 On the construction side, Extra Space Storage continues to grow its footprint.
-The company is set to deliver nearly 815,000 square feet of new rentable space in 2024, with an additional 218,000 square feet planned for 2025.
+The company is set to deliver nearly 567,000 square feet of new rentable space in 2025.

 3. U-Haul Holding Company